-AppGate SDP requires all users to be successfully identified and authenticated before allowing them to perform any other activities.
-AppGate SDP provides a local password-based authentication mechanism and can be configured to support remote authentication of client users and administrators using LDAP, RADIUS and SAML.
+Appgate SDP requires all users to be successfully identified and authenticated before allowing them to perform any other activities.
+Appgate SDP provides a local password-based authentication mechanism and can be configured to support remote authentication of client users and administrators using LDAP, RADIUS and SAML.

-AppGate SDP will lock a local user out of their account for a one minute interval following an administrator-configurable number of consecutive failed authentication attempts.
+Appgate SDP will lock a local user out of their account for an administrator-defined period of time following an administrator-configurable number of consecutive failed authentication attempts.